 Music by Deborah Wicks La Puma

 Field trips are fun, especially when your destination is 1600 Pennsylvania Avenue!
-In this charming and exciting new musical, our founding fathers (and mothers!) show three kids the history of the White House.
+In this charming musical, our founding fathers (and mothers!) show three kids the history of the White House.
 Dee, José, and Annie accidentally knock George Washington out of his portrait and into real life – turning their White House tour into an unexpected adventure.
 As they try to get the nation’s First President back into his painting, the threesome encounters Jacqueline Kennedy, Abraham Lincoln and his wife Mary Todd, Dolley Madison, and other famous White House residents.
 Together, they learn that the White House isn’t just a historic building… it’s also a home.

 The dude on the dollar bill leaps to life in Karen Zacarias’ entertaining and sometimes inspiring children’s musical ‘Chasing George Washington’.
 The production also features a spry score by Deborah Wicks La Puma that ably mixes hip-hop, disco, ballads and traditional show music.” – The Washington Post